Atrazine - Background and Updates

 - The registrant has addressed exceedances by implementing label education, stewardship, and outreach programs in these watersheds, and is attempting to quantify the impact and effectiveness of the mitigation activities through a grower survey.

 Atrazine is chemically related to two other herbicides, simazine and propazine, which together are called "triazines."
 The triazines have a common mechanism of toxicity, and are often evaluated together in cumulative risk assessments.
-As part of EPA’s registration review process, the Agency is currently conducting an updated cumulative human health risk assessment for the triazines.
-EPA expects to issue this risk assessment in 2016.

 The Agency conducted a triazine cumulative human health risk assessment in 2006, which concluded: